fairscape/fairscape-cli/docs/getting-started.md

 ---

-### Register object metadata
+### Register metadata
 To add metadata of the components of an RO-Crate to `ro-crate-metadata.json`, you can use the `register` sub-command.
 This command can be used for instances of `computation`, `dataset`, and `software`.
-The `add dataset` and `add software` sub-commands automatically register metadata about the dataset and software, respectively.
+Whereas `add dataset` and `add software` automatically register metadata about the dataset and software objects that are transferred, the sub-commands `register dataset` and `register software` require the objects to be present inside the directory and only register their metadata.

+Registering metadata essentially adds metadata of a

 Enter `fairscape-cli rocrate register --help` to show its use:

 ``` bash